dapr/dotnet-sdk/docs/get-started-dapr-actor.md

 ### **Optional** - Override Default Actor Settings

 Actor Settings are per app.
-To override the settings described [here](https://docs.dapr.io/reference/api/actors_api/) use the `ConfigureActorSettings()` API.
+The settings described [here](https://docs.dapr.io/reference/api/actors_api/) are available on the options and can be modified as below.

 The following code extends the previous section to do this.
 Please note the values below are an **example** only.